Follow | Connect

 - Please also see Feedback & Testimonials page for commissioned artwork with customer feedback.

 As an amateur turned professional in a short space of time, Kay is constantly learning, improving and evolving as an artist.
-Her main focus is to concentrate on those ever popular vibrant and detailed still life oil paintings featuring lots of reflective surfaces which are becoming her signature style.
+Her main focus is to concentrate on those ever popular vibrant and detailed still life oil paintings featuring her favourite subjects (food, drink and flowers) and non-traditional portraiture which are all becoming her signature style and instantly recognisable as 'a Kay Ashton'.